Fitness and Complexity in Two Mode Networks

 \[ s^C_j(q) = \left[\sum_i\mathbf{A}_{ij}\left(s^R_i(q-1)\right)^{-1}\right]^{-1} \tag{5}\]

-Beyond Status as Popularity/Activity
+2 Beyond Status as Popularity/Activity

 How should we understand this modification?
 Recall that the basic principle of standard Bonacich prestige scoring is based on the equation of status/prestige and popularity/activity.
-In the canonical case of persons and groups (Breiger 1974), an event receives status from being attended by high-status individuals and an individual receives status from being affiliated with a high-status event; in each case, status from the point of view of the event means having highly active members, and from the point of view of the individual it means being affiliated with popular events.
+In the canonical case of persons and groups (Breiger 1974), an event receives status from being attended by high-status individuals and an individual receives status from being affiliated with a high-status event; in each case, status from the point of view of the event means having highly active members, and from the point of view of the individual, it means being affiliated with popular events.

 But status may not always work this way.
 Consider the world-economic network linking countries to the products they have a competitive advantage in producing (Hidalgo and Hausmann 2009).
-Analysts noticed that the most developed countries produce both “complex” (i.e., high-status) products that only a select few of other highly developed economies produce (like semiconductors) and also less “complex” (i.e., low-status, like extractive natural resources) products that the other less developed economics produce (Tacchella et al. 2012).
+Analysts noticed that the most developed countries produce both “complex” (i.e., high-status) products that only a select few of other highly developed economies produce (like semiconductors) and also less “complex” (i.e., low-status, like extractive natural resources) products that the other less developed economies produce (Tacchella et al. 2012).

 Applying the same reasoning to the aforementioned case of persons and groups (Breiger 1974), an equivalent situation would go as follows.
 Imagine there is a set of prestigious women and a set of prestigious events that only the prestigious women attend.
 However, prestigious women are also endowed with a spirit of noblesse oblige, which means that the most prestigious of them also attend low-prestige events.